 Parties may be accompanied by an advisor of their choice, including an attorney, in any meeting or Grievance Process proceeding.
-If a party chooses an advisor who is not a District employee, the District is not responsible for any associated costs.
+If a party chooses an advisor who is not a District employee, it will be at that party's own cost.
 The Superintendent or designee may establish restrictions regarding the extent to which the advisor may participate in the proceedings, as long as the restrictions apply equally to both parties (e.g., abusive, disruptive behavior or language will not be tolerated; advisor will not interrupt the investigator to ask questions of witnesses).